David Chalmers

-David John Chalmers (/ˈtʃɑːmərz/; born 20 April 1966) is an Australian philosopher and cognitive scientist specializing in the areas of philosophy of mind and philosophy of language.
-He is a professor of philosophy and neural science at New York University, as well as co-director of NYU's Center for Mind, Brain and Consciousness (along with Ned Block).
-In 2006, he was elected a Fellow of the Australian Academy of the Humanities.
-In 2013, he was elected a Fellow of the American Academy of Arts & Sciences.
+David John Chalmers (/ˈtʃɑːmərz/; born 20 April 1966) is an Australian philosopher and cognitive scientist, specializing in philosophy of mind and philosophy of language.
+He is a professor of philosophy and neural science at New York University (NYU), as well as co-director of NYU's Center for Mind, Brain and Consciousness (along with Ned Block).
+In 2006, he was elected a fellow of the Australian Academy of the Humanities.
+In 2013, he was elected as a fellow of the American Academy of Arts and Sciences.

-Chalmers is best known for formulating the hard problem of consciousness.
-He and David Bourget cofounded PhilPapers, a database of journal articles for philosophers.
+Chalmers is best known for formulating the hard problem of consciousness, and for popularizing the philosophical zombie thought experiment.

+Chalmers and David Bourget co-founded PhilPapers; a database of journal articles for philosophers.

 Early life and education

-Chalmers was born in Sydney, New South Wales, in 1966, and subsequently grew up in Adelaide, South Australia, where he attended Unley High School.
+David Chalmers was born in Sydney, New South Wales, and subsequently grew up in Adelaide, South Australia, where he attended Unley High School.

 As a child, he experienced synesthesia.
-He began coding and playing computer games at age 10 on a PDP-10 at a medical center.
+He began coding and playing computer games at the age of 10 on a PDP-10 at a medical center.
 He also performed exceptionally in mathematics, and secured a bronze medal in the International Mathematical Olympiad.
-When Chalmers was 13 he read Douglas Hofstadter's 1979 book Gödel, Escher, Bach, which awakened an interest in philosophy.
+When Chalmers was 13, he read Douglas Hofstadter's 1979 book Gödel, Escher, Bach, which awakened an interest in philosophy.

-Chalmers received his undergraduate degree in pure mathematics from the University of Adelaide in Australia.
-After graduating Chalmers spent six months reading philosophy books while hitchhiking across Europe, before continuing his studies at the University of Oxford, where he was a Rhodes Scholar but eventually withdrew from the course.
+Chalmers received his undergraduate degree in pure mathematics from the University of Adelaide.
+After graduating, Chalmers spent six months reading philosophy books while hitchhiking across Europe, before continuing his studies at the University of Oxford, where he was a Rhodes Scholar but eventually withdrew from the course.

 In 1993, Chalmers received his PhD in philosophy and cognitive science from Indiana University Bloomington under Douglas Hofstadter, writing a doctoral thesis entitled Toward a Theory of Consciousness.
 He was a postdoctoral fellow in the Philosophy-Neuroscience-Psychology program directed by Andy Clark at Washington University in St. Louis from 1993 to 1995.